AudiusProject/audius-protocol/docs/i18n-disabled/en/docusaurus-plugin-content-docs/current/developers/uploadTrackMetadata.md

   tags?: string; // Comma separated list of tags remixOf?: { tracks: Array<{ parentTrackId: string }> }; // For specifying the track(s) that your track is a remix of aiAttributionUserId?: string; // Audius user ID of the artist whom your AI-generated track was trained on.
-Note: Only artists who have opted into AI attribution can be used. isStreamGated?: boolean; // Whether your track is only available to users who meet certain criteria, which must be specified by `streamConditions`. streamConditions?: StreamConditions; // See "Specifying Stream Conditions" section below isUnlisted?: boolean; // If set to true, only users with a link to your track will be able to listen, and your track will not show up in your profile or in any feed.
+Note: Only artists who have opted into AI attribution can be used. isStreamGated?: boolean; // Whether streaming your track is only available to users who meet certain criteria, which must be specified by `streamConditions`. streamConditions?: AccessConditions; // See "Specifying Stream Conditions" section below isDownloadGated?: boolean; // Whether downloading your track is only available to users who meet certain criteria, which must be specified by `downloadConditions`.
+Note that stream gated tracks are automatically download gated, whereas the reverse is not true. downloadConditions?: AccessConditions;
+  isUnlisted?: boolean; // If set to true, only users with a link to your track will be able to listen, and your track will not show up in your profile or in any feed.
 Defaults to false. fieldVisibility?: {
     mood?: boolean;